How to stop your dog from barking and biting All The Time

-When puppies engage in normal play with each other, they learn how to control their biting when the other puppy yelps out loud.
-This lets the biter know that it has bitten too hard and teaches the dog to curb it the next time it is playing.
-In this sense, dog play has a surprisingly complex moral code attached to it.
+When puppies engage in regular play with each other, they learn how to control their biting when the other puppy yelps out loud.
+This lets the biter know it has bitten too hard and teaches the dog to curb it the next time it plays.
+In this sense, dog play has a surprisingly complex moral code.

-In this context, if your dog is biting you, you need to let it know that it hurts.
+In this context, if your dog is biting you, you must let it know it hurts.
 Just as another puppy would yelp when a bite hurts, you need to let out a sound that lets your dog know it is hurting you.
 By saying something like “ouch” loudly when your puppy bites, you will alert the puppy to the fact that it has hurt you.
-After doing this, it’s important to step away from the play so that the dog understands that the behavior is not acceptable.
+After doing this, it’s essential to step away from the play so that the dog understands that the behavior is not acceptable.

 Stop Play Time

-One of the most effective ways of curbing this unwanted biting behavior is to stop playing with your puppy as soon as it starts the biting.
-Once the dog learns that you’ll just walk away from the play that it wants, your puppy will start to associate this with its uncontrolled biting and curb it.
+One of the most effective ways of curbing this unwanted biting behavior is to stop playing with your puppy as soon as it starts biting.
+Once the dog learns that you’ll walk away from the play it wants, your puppy will begin to associate this with its uncontrolled biting and curb it.

 Stop What You’re Doing

-Some breeds have a very strong drive to herd other animals, and this often displays as nipping at the feet of a person who is walking around the house.
-All dogs are capable of this behavior because they become excited when they see walking feet, and they want to start playing.
+Some breeds have a solid drive to herd other animals, often displayed as nipping at the feet of a person walking around the house.
+And they want to start playing.

-If your dog is nipping at your feet every time you get up and walk around the house, you need to stop and stand still.
+If your dog is nipping at your feet every time you get up and walk around the house, you must stop and standstill.
 You will quickly find that your pup loses interest in nipping when your feet aren’t doing anything interesting.
-When your dog calms down and stops the biting, you can get going again.
+You can get going again when your dog calms down and stops biting.

 Use the Time-Out Technique

-Naughty kids are sometimes given a time-out if they’re acting out in an undesirable way.
-You can actually do the same thing with your dog.
+Naughty kids are sometimes given a time-out if they act out unpleasantly.
+You can do the same thing with your dog.

-When the play with your dog becomes a bit rough and it is biting too hard and too much, you can stop the play time and put your dog somewhere else.
+When the play with your dog becomes rough and biting too hard, you can stop the playtime and put your dog somewhere else.
 Many dog owners place their puppies in a crate with chew toys when they become too rough during play.
-Doing this not only redirects the biting to something more appropriate, but it also allows your dog to calm down away from you.
+Doing this not only redirects the biting to something more appropriate but also allows your dog to calm away from you.

 What About Barking?

-Of course, this is all about how to stop your dog from barking and biting.
-We’ve learned how to curb erratic and potentially harmful biting behavior, but what about barking?
+Of course, this is about stopping your dog from barking and biting.
+We’ve learned to curb erratic and potentially harmful biting behavior, but what about barking?
 Why do dogs do it, and when does it become a real problem for you and others?